Early Bird Price:

 The course will be delivered by Master Trainer & Course Co-Author Sara Hearne.

-Sara lectures for WWETB in Heath & Fitness, Tutors for Irish Sports Partnerships and Healthy Ireland.
+Sara lectures for WWETB in Health & Fitness, Tutors for Irish Sports Partnerships and Healthy Ireland.
 Has worked as a Physio for An Post Rás and taught a variety of group/1-2-1 fitness.

 Sara now presents this course, co-authored by MYOVER40®.